Trump indictment over 2020 election puts US in uncharted terrain

 Mr. Trump has used his previous indictments to rally his base with populist cries of “I am your retribution” and “I’m being indicted for you.”
 The latest indictment seems likely to turbocharge that message, as it centers on efforts to overturn the 2020 election result.
 Polls show that more than 60% of Republicans still believe the election was stolen.

-At the same time, those arguments seem far less likely to work with politically unaffiliated voters – the fastest growing portion of the electorate.
+At the same time, those arguments seem far less likely to work with politically unaffiliated voters – the fastest-growing portion of the electorate.

 “These indictments aren’t endearing independents to Trump,” says Shana Gadarian, a political scientist at Syracuse University, noting that in the last election, independents were key to Mr. Biden’s victory in pivotal battleground states.
 This latest indictment “is not the death knell for Trump as the [Republican] nominee,” she says, “but I don’t think all these indictments help him in the general [election] at all.”